 Find out why we are the right firm for you

-Bisset Boehmke McBlain is a full-service law firm which has been providing clients with exceptional legal services for more than 160 years.
-We are a strong team of knowledgeable attorneys, all of whom are well-versed in finding solutions to the legal and commercial challenges posed by our complex modern society.
+Bisset Boehmke McBlain is a law firm with extensive experience, providing clients with exceptional legal services for more than 160 years.
+We are a results-driven team of knowledgeable attorneys, all of whom are well-versed in finding solutions to the legal and commercial challenges posed by our complex modern society.

 OUR 5 CORE PRACTICE AREAS